tomduncalf/emscripten-audio-worklet-example/README.md

 ## Files

-`c++/oscillator.cpp` contains the worklet code, which is the interesting bit.
+- `c++/oscillator.cpp` contains the worklet code, which is the interesting bit.
-`oscillator.js` contains the setup JS.
+- `oscillator.js` contains the setup JS, which creates the audio graph and hooks everyrthing up.

 ## Building

 Run `./build.sh` to build the worklet.
+The build files end up in the top-level directory, it's probably possible to make them be written to a different directory!

 ## Serving

-The worklet needs to be served with certain headers due to the use of SharedArrayBuffer.
+The worklet needs to be served with certain headers due to the use of `SharedArrayBuffer`.
 There's a simple Node server in `server/server.js` which can be used to serve it locally, like `node server/server.js`.